 Re-investigations to update normal values, export prices or amounts of subsidy and to establish values for new exporters or new models are conducted periodically, generally on an annual basis.
 Procedures followed during a re-investigation are similar to those outlined earlier for the preliminary investigation except for the consideration of injury which is not part of a re-investigation.
 Further, an exporter not included in the investigation or a subsequent re-investigation may request an expedited review of its normal values, export prices or amounts of subsidy.

-Where the Tribunal initiates an expiry review, it will notify the CBSA and any interested parties.
+When the Tribunal initiates an expiry review, it will notify the CBSA and any interested parties.
 Then, the CBSA initiates its review to determine whether the expiry of the order or finding is likely to result in the continuation or resumption of dumping or subsidizing of the goods.
-Secondly, if the President determines that the expiry is likely to result in the continuation or resumption of dumping or subsidizing, the Tribunal considers whether the expiry is likely to result in injury or retardation to the domestic industry.
+If the CBSA determines that the expiry is likely to result in the continuation or resumption of dumping or subsidizing, the Tribunal considers whether the expiry is likely to result in injury or retardation to the domestic industry.

-The CBSA has 120 days after receiving notice of the initiation of the expiry review to determine the likelihood of continued or resumed dumping or subsidizing of the goods if the order or finding is rescinded.
+The CBSA has 150 days after receiving notice of the initiation of the expiry review to determine the likelihood of continued or resumed dumping or subsidizing of the goods if the order or finding is rescinded.
 In making the determination, the CBSA requests information through questionnaires provided to exporters, importers, domestic producers, and foreign governments.
 When the CBSA makes its determination, written notice of its decision is sent to all parties involved in the investigation and the reasons for the decision are issued 15 days later.

-If the President determines that the expiry of the order or finding is likely to result in the continuation or resumption of dumping or subsidizing of the goods, the Tribunal is provided with notice without delay.
+If the CBSA determines that the expiry of the order or finding is likely to result in the continuation or resumption of dumping or subsidizing of the goods, the Tribunal is provided with notice without delay.
 The Tribunal then considers the likelihood that the continuation or resumption of dumping or subsidy would result in injury or retardation to the domestic industry and either rescinds or continues the order or finding, with or without amendment.
 The Tribunal must make its determination within 160 days from the CBSA’s notice.